 Aeonium Blushing Beauty has short, thick stems and very tight rosette clusters.
-Leaves are green with pink edging.
-The plant is cold tolerant to 25 degrees Fahrenheit.
+The leaves are green with pink edging.
+The plant is cold tolerant to 25° degrees Fahrenheit.

-Aeonium Atropurpureum leaves turn purple during the hot, dry, bright months of summer.
+Aeonium Atropurpureum leaves turn purple during the hot, dry, bright summer months.

 Aeonium arboreum forms bright green rosettes atop branching stems.

-Aeonium Garnet is a Zwartkop hybrid which produces red leaves.
+Aeonium Garnet is a Zwartkop hybrid that produces red leaves.

-Of these, only Blushing Beauty, Sunburst and Zwartkop have been recognized by the Royal Horticultural Society with the Award of Garden Merit.
+Only Blushing Beauty, Sunburst, and Zwartkop have been recognized by the Royal Horticultural Society with the Award of Garden Merit.

 For more information about the multitudinous varieties of Aeoniums available to collectors, see the Royal Horticultural Society’s extensive and detailed listings: Find a plant – Aeonium

 What Other Succulent Varieties Are Related To Aeoniums?

 Cousins of the Aeonium include: